 Settlement agreement: the terms and conditions of termination

 The settlement agreement contains the terms and conditions under which the employment contract is terminated.
 As such, it is critical to your future options.
-These terms and conditions may already exist in a voluntary leave scheme or redundancy plan.
+These terms and conditions may already exist in a redundancy or social plan.

-You can choose to accept the terms and conditions fully, to reject them, or to negotiate them.
+You can choose to accept the terms and conditions fully, to reject them, or to try to negotiate them.

 If you need help, our legal experts can advise you on the terms you are offered and your rights in this situation.